shannenye/daily-planner/README.md

 -   Newest [Ngrx Documentation](https://ngrx.io/guide/store/reducers) shows an example of a reducer using `on` instead of switch cases.
 Interesting!
 Always improving and always changing, let's do it for this project too!
 I've only used switch cases in my current employment's projects so this is a fun change :)

+-   DevTools are added for better visibility if you want to see actions firing and state

 ### Extras

 [] Use an API that supports paging and implement pagination on the table